hylimo/hylimo/website/docs/sequence.md

 **params**:

-- 0: the optional name of the user.
-Defaults to `User`
+- 0: the name of the actor
-- 1: A function that sets the instance values of this actor, making this actor instanced.\
+- 1: the optional class name of this actor, or a function that sets the instance values of this actor, making this actor instanced.
-  If this function is set, the stickman will be placed on top of a newly created `instance`\
-  The stickman specifically can then be styled/layouted using `instanced-actor(-element)`.\
-  To access the created instance, use `<return value>.instance`
+- `keywords`: the keywords of the actor
 - `below`: the optional participant below which this actor should be placed.
 If set, this actor will have the same x coordinate as the given value and the y coordinate of the current position
+- `at`: the absolute y position where to create the actor.
+If set, takes priority over `after`
+- `after`: the relative y offset from the current position.
+Only used if `at` is not set
+- `margin`: horizontal margin between this and the previous actor.
+Defaults to `participantMargin`

-**returns**: the created stickman
+**returns**: The created actor

+**Note**: When parameter 1 is a function (callback), the actor becomes instanced - the stickman will be placed on top of a newly created `instance`.
+The stickman can then be styled/layouted using `actor-element`.
+To access the created instance, use `<return value>.instance`

 ### deactivate